Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/README.md

 NOTE: Some cleaning_data and QA process notes are taken from the QA.md file and are also listed here in Process with a "-" in the front.

 Following Part 1 in the assignment.md file, a new PostgreSQL database called `ecommerce` was created.
-A program "read_table_column_name_and_type_function.py" was created to display each table column with their datatype;
+A program "read_table_column_name_and_type_function.py" was created to display each table column with their datatype.
-input exact file_name and type (c for .csv or x for .xlsx) and the program will list the column names and datatype.
+When running the program, input exact file_name and type "c" for .csv or "x" for .xlsx and the program will list the file's column names and their datatypes.
 Note: make sure the program is in the same location as the table files to read for it to work.

 (Parts of notes taken from QA Process or cleaning_data)